The Maxwell-Klein-Gordon equation with scattering data

 which can be viewed as functions on the future null infinity.
 In particular, for data on the initial Cauchy hypersurface $\{t=0\}$ with total charge $\q$, we obtained the associated scattering data $(\Alphab, \Phi; \q)$ on the future null infinity in the sense of Friedlander \cite{MR583989}, \cite{MR1846782}, \cite{MR0460898}.
 It is then natural to ask for given $(\Alphab, \Phi; \q)$ on the future null infinity, whether there is a global solution to the MKG system such that the corresponding scattering data agree with $(\Alphab, \Phi; \q)$.

-Such problem is partially motivated by the above mentioned classical results of Friedlander for linear wave equations, in which he established the one to one correspondence between the Cauchy data and the scattering data in energy space for solutions of linear wave equations.
+Such a problem is partially motivated by the above mentioned classical results of Friedlander for linear wave equations, in which he established the one to one correspondence between the Cauchy data and the scattering data in energy space for solutions of linear wave equations.
 After conformal transformation, the future null infinity becomes a conic light cone.
-And the problem is then reduced to a characteristic initial value problem for the MKG system with data on a light cone.
-The study of characteristic initial value problem for linear and nonlinear wave equations also attracts extensive attention.
-From a physics point of view, an observer is able to measure the initial data on his past light cone, but not able to instantaneously measure the data on a nearby space-like surface, see for example the discussions in \cite{MR3528223}, \cite{MR3585918}.
-For some geometric wave equations like the Einstein equation in general relativity and Yang-Mills equations, the initial data have to verify the associated constraint equations, which are nonlinear elliptic equations for the Cauchy problem while they are transport equations for the characteristic initial value problem.
+The problem is then reduced to a characteristic initial value problem for the MKG system with data on a light cone.
+The study of the characteristic initial value problem for linear and nonlinear wave equations also attracts extensive attention.
+From a physical point of view, an observer is able to measure the initial data on his past light cone, but is not able to instantaneously measure the data on a nearby space-like surface, see for example the discussions in \cite{MR3528223}, \cite{MR3585918}.
+For some geometric wave equations like the Einstein equation in general relativity and Yang-Mills equations, the initial data has to satisfy the associated constraint equations, which are nonlinear elliptic equations for the Cauchy problem while they are transport equations for the characteristic initial value problem.